 It is possible that investors are generating a bear market without the traditional accompaniment of recession.
 Some of the usual harbingers of recession are missing, such as an inverse yield curve.
 Yet there are also troubling grounds for thinking that the markets may be on to something.
 This is, after all, an underpowered, relatively mature recovery in the wake of the 2008 crisis.
 The problem of excess savings and deficient demand is still with us.

 At the same time, a big overhang of public sector debt has grown even bigger.
 The banking system in Europe remains undercapitalised and the structural flaws in the euro system are unresolved.

 The basis of the post-crisis rebound is more than a little fragile.
 In such circumstances, as Yellen acknowledged, consumer and business confidence becomes exceptionally important.
 If financial conditions remain tight and markets stay jumpy, household spending and corporate investment may be deferred.

 The case for optimism rests on policy.
 The Fed does not have to tighten further.
-If need be, it could reverse the December hike.
+If needs be, it could reverse the December hike.
 Worries about China’s structural slowdown are probably overdone.
 Despite a disturbing build-up of debt, Beijing still has some fiscal capacity to address a crisis and is predisposed towards monetary activism.
 Amid the February gloom, there is room for hope.